 Growth mindset has also been help to improve grades in students who are likely to suffer from the ‘stereotype threat’, which is they believe certain stereotypes about who does well in certain subjects.
 For example, this study by Catherine Good and colleagues from the University of New York on 1,005 students found that growth mindset improved a sense of belonging in females pupils studying maths, which improved their grades, as did this study on 79 students by researchers from New York University, Winona State University and The University of Texas who found that teaching African American students about a growth mindset and how it related to learning led to those students, on average, getting a boost in their grades.
 These students were also more likely to report greater enjoyment about school and were more engaged in lesson afterwards as well.

-So to summarise, at least nine studies from students of different ages, genders and nationalities from around the world show a positive relationship between growth mindset and better grades.
-We say at least nine studies, as this was not an exhaustive list based on an extensive literature review…just based on the studies we are aware of.
+So to summarise, at least ten studies from students of different ages, genders and nationalities from around the world show a positive relationship between growth mindset and better grades.
+We say at least ten studies, as this was not an exhaustive list based on an extensive literature review…just based on the studies we are aware of.
 The truth is that it is likely that even more exist)

 Growth Mindset = Maybe Better Grades